HBica05/MindMastery/README.md

 - Inspiration video for the Mind Mastery Game: (https://youtu.be/zehwgTB0vV8?si=1vWFn7zUA0-1SeJX)

 - A big inspiration for my README file was from : (https://github.com/zioan/pp3_inventory.git)
+- Code ideas were taken from ()
+- Other code inspirations were taken from (https://stackoverflow.com/)

 ## 📞 Contact
 For any issues or contributions, please contact: bicahaadiyah@gmail.com